Your trees are trying to tell you something. Learn how to interpret the signs.

-When trying to correctly identify if a tree is sick or just lacking the proper nutrients, Ryan Atwood, product representative for Winter Park, Florida-based KeyPlex, says there’s no reason to dig too deep as the two problems are one and the same.
+When trying to correctly identify if a tree is sick or just lacking the proper nutrients, Ryan Atwood, a former product representative for Winter Park, Florida-based KeyPlex, says there’s no reason to dig too deep as the two problems are one and the same.
 “Most of the time for commercial citrus producers, it is very rare you run into a true deficiency,” he says.
 “If you see a deficiency, there are most likely two causes: you have a grower that is not doing such a great job and is looking to save money by not using as much fertilizer, or you’re talking about a disease issue that has compromised the tree’s health in some way.”

 Atwood, having previously spent six years with University of Florida’s Institute of Food and Agricultural Sciences on the research and Extension side of things, explains HLB (greening) is a phloem-limiting bacteria, which inhibits proper movement of nutrients in the tree.
 “When you see an HLB-symptom (mottled leaves, poor growth, fruit drop), basically it’s a nutritional deficiency symptom,” he says.